mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 date: 2016-07-26
 ---

-When a code that you wrote is not committed to a repository, it effectively does not exist, as it is not visible to anyone besides you.
+When a code that you wrote is not committed to a repository, it effectively doesn't exist, as it is not visible to anyone besides you.
-Moreover, Git doesn't take care of uncommitted files and they may simply get lost.
+Moreover, Git doesn't take care of uncommitted files and they may irrecoverably get lost.
 If we commit often it's easy to go back to previous state when anything fails.
 We can share changes on regular basis and receive timely feedback about our ideas and architecture of a solution.
 Other people know what is going on.
-There are less merge conflicts and duplicated work.
+There are less merge conflicts and less duplicated work.
-Exact status is shared even before stand-up meetings.
+Exact statuses are shared even before stand-up meetings.
 All of the above are the basic continuous integration principles and we cannot say we have proper CI when people have uncommitted changes hanging out for days.

 ![](/images/rails.jpg){:class="img-responsive"}

 <!--more-->

-If the rule is to **commit early and often** we quickly end up with dozens of commits for relatively easy changes in our GitHub pull requests.
+If it looks like the rule is to **commit early and often** we quickly end up with dozens of commits for relatively easy changes in our GitHub pull requests.
-It enables us to track the progress, see the chosen development path and review only the new stuff that was added instead of reviewing again and again the entire contents.
+It enables us to track the progress, see the chosen development path and review only the new stuff that was added instead of reviewing again and again the entire change.

-Perhaps in the contrary to the above, many projects have adopted **only one commit per pull request** rule and they require to squash commits before merging.
+Perhaps in the contrary to the above, many projects have adopted **only one commit per pull request** rule and they require to always squash commits.
 The main reason for that is to have short, clear and readable history of all significant changes that serves as project documentation.
-Idea is that such history explains better all the WHYs which are much more important than how exactly change was done and what steps were taken.
+Idea is that such history explains better all the WHYs which are much more important than HOW exactly change was done and what steps were taken.
 Simple history is easier to browse and comprehend from user interfaces (like GitHub) without resorting to advanced techniques involving command-line.
 When a project is huge, having leaner and smaller repository will also be more performant for all the contributors.
 Lastly, we can apply single responsibility principle in various contexts, even for pull request.
 This means that they should be focusing only on one concern and doing it great.

-Generally the above convinces me and I practice commit squashing just before a merge.
+Generally the above convinces me and I squash commits.
+I used to do it always, even during development, with `git commit --amend` and `git push --force`.
-GitHub recently even introduced the "Confirm squash and merge" button that allows to preserve development commits, but only one squashed commit with adjusted title and description goes to the master branch.

-To make this more interesting, I'd like to propose one exception from the rule.
+Now I see that this is not ideal and there are many exceptions.

-For me couple of commits may significantly simplify review and make history even clearer in **some specific cases**, especially for non-trivial bugfixes or features that should be verified on system/integration level.
+For me couple of well-made commits may significantly simplify review and make history even clearer in **some specific cases**, especially for non-trivial bugfixes or features that should be verified on system/integration level.

 Squashed commits: